 You have arrived at the online companion to KHJ Los Angeles: Boss Radio Forever by Woody Goulart available as a Kindle eBook (updated January 2023) exclusively from Amazon.
 The paperback book (as shown) is no longer in print.

 In my book you can see my complete and uncensored views about my college radio experience at KCPR, San Luis Obispo—a radio station started in 1968 operated by the Cal Poly Journalism Department.
+Check out this online interview on the KCPR website which provides a good perspective on my experiences at Cal Poly.

 While I participated in the learn-by-doing experience at KCPR, I and others ultimately came to the realization that as much as we fantasized about Los Angeles radio careers, few if any of us who were on the air at the station would ever end up working there.
 I was wrong about myself, of course: I worked on the air in Los Angeles radio and lived to tell about it.